threatsimple/chartmoji/README.md

 ```

 *note* you may see errors about slack rate limiting you during the upload.
-These are just warnings and not a problem.
-The client waits then attempts to
-upload that emoji again.
+These are just warnings, the client attempts to upload that emoji again.

 ## customizing the charts